-If you are serious about blogging and improving your level of daily traffic, you need to understand how backlinking will help you.
+If you are serious about blogging and improving your level of daily traffic, you need to understand how backlinking and SEO will help you.

 It is not a sexy subject for sure, and it involves a lot of hard work.
 But if you want to rank higher for search results, it is the overriding factor in achieving it.